VipSaran/heating/README.md

 ## Debugging

 When started with forever/service, the app defaults to `process.env.NODE_ENV='production'` which displays only "error"-level logs.
 For printing out more logs, it's necessary to run the app with `NODE_ENV=development node app/app.js` or to simply start it with `npm start`.

+## Testing

+Tests are located under `/test` directory and are separated into modules they aim to test. *Note: tests only cover "public" functions of modules.*

+Test execution depends on [Mocha](http://mochajs.org/) -- a feature-rich JavaScript test framework running on Node.js.

+To install Mocha:

+    npm install -g mocha

+To start the tests:

+    npm test

 ## License